What is the Movement Building Team?

 The Sylvia Rivera Law Project holds a strong belief that the people most affected by the systems of violence and oppression we fight are the best people to lead that fight.
 We also believe that social justice organizations must find ways to directly involve the members of our community who have been separated from us by the criminal injustice systems.
 The Prisoner Advisory Committee (PAC) is one way to overcome the enormous state-created barriers to communication and political participation for the people who are most affected by the prison system.
 PAC currently has around 70 amazing members who are enthusiastic about sharing their time, passion, and expertise with SRLP.
 Our members are trans, intersex, gender non-conforming people and allies who are currently incarcerated.
 Members of PAC work together with members of our collective to develop plans of work.
 Already, PAC members have helped with a national position statement on transgender healthcare in correctional settings and provided comments to the National Prison Rape Elimination Commission.
 They are developing creative ways to work on changing policies, building community and sharing information and strategies.
 For more information, check out the PAC blog here!

 In Solidarity is a collaborative newsletter created by PAC members, who are involuntarily locked away, SRLP staff & volunteers.
-Together our words & collective efforts work against injustice for low-income and/or people of color who are trans, intersex & gender non-conforming both inside and out of the prison industrial complex and towards gender self determination for all.
+Together our words and collective efforts work against injustice for low-income and/or people of color who are trans, intersex, and gender non-conforming both inside and out of the prison industrial complex and towards gender self-determination for all.
 Learn more here.

-Facilitating accountability sessions and transgender awareness trainings with other legal services organizations that need assistance in understanding the needs of the constituency.
+- Facilitating transgender awareness trainings with other legal services organizations and direct service providers that need assistance in understanding the needs of our communities.